FREQUENTLY ASKED QUESTIONS

 Q: Do you offer a degree program?

 A: Yes.
-The Los Angeles Campus offers an Associate in Occupational Studies in Acting (Method Acting) Degree beginning Fall 2019.
+The Los Angeles Campus offers an Associate in Occupational Studies in Acting (Method Acting) Degree.
 Enrollment in the Two-Year Degree Program begins each Fall Term.
 This is the only place to obtain a degree in Lee Strasberg’s Method Acting Technique available in the world.

 Q: What is the difference between the Two-Year Conservatory and Associate Degree Program (Los Angeles)?